The 18 Best Things to Do in Point Reyes National Seashore

 However, since I did, I have been escaping to this beautiful stretch of coastline any chance I get.
 Whether it’s to hike to a coastal waterfall, relax at Heart Desire’s Beach, or indulge my inner foodie, I love exploring Point Reyes.

-Plus, the landscape reminds me of Ireland, which if you’ve been following along, you know is my absolute favorite place.
+The landscape also reminds me of Ireland, which, if you’ve been following along, you know is my absolute favorite place.
 Since I haven’t been able to travel there recently, Point Reyes fills the void.

 In this post, I’ll share with you the best things to do in Point Reyes and provide you with my perfect itinerary to make it a day trip from San Francisco and still see all of the best sites!